 - Enter registration number, roll number

-- Answer key will appear on the screen
+- JEE Main Question Paper with responses will appear on the screen

 - Download it, and take a print out for further reference.

 - JEE Main Answer Key